Metacor/Minecraft-Speedrun-Guide/readme.md

 * Desert Temples - *explode a single TnT to Collect all of the Chest Loot and any surrounding Blocks*
 	* [Top TnT](https://youtu.be/gS6LxaNibWM?t=76) | [Bot TnT](https://youtu.be/CdoYoYrOyjU?t=5)
 * Mining [Stone takes slightly less time than Cobblestone](https://i.imgur.com/LuyiYEa.webp), (typically found as part of Plains Village houses)
-	* Wooden Pickaxe: Stone takes **1.15 Seconds** | Cobblestone takes **1.5 Seconds**
-	* Stone Pickaxe: Stone takes **0.6 Seconds** | Cobblestone takes **0.75 Seconds**
 * if the Iron Golem is already in a good spot, you can build up next to it before you attack
 * if you need to climb something, but don't have many Blocks, you can use a [Bucket of Water](https://youtu.be/PkrCPuS6IZ8?t=380)
-	* *this can also be used in the End, if you run out of Blocks while building up out of a buried spawn*
+	* *this can also be used in the End, if you run out of Blocks while building up from a buried spawn*
 		* *although if you have Blocks, [just building up](https://youtu.be/b96APrsfm6s?t=749) is faster than using a Bucket of Water*
-	* *doing this wouldn't work in the Nether, as Buckets of Water don't work in the Nether*
+	* *doing this wouldn't work in the Nether, since Water doesn't work in the Nether*
-* if you have a limited amount of Gravel, and you need to Dig more to Collect Flint, put the Gravel in your offhand
+* if you need to Collect Flint using Gravel that is already in your Inventory, put the Gravel in your offhand
 	* *by doing this, you can Dig with a Shovel and place Gravel at the same time*
 * You don't need to hit Chickens after igniting them, [the Fire Damage alone will kill it](https://youtu.be/FV2u8soBkeA?t=702)
 * Lava Lakes tend to spawn underneath Water Lakes